 There is a legal requirement that all land use plans comply with the Birds and Habitats Directives, in particular through the preparation of a Screening for Appropriate Assessment or a full Appropriate Assessment as appropriate.
-The Strategic Environmental Assessment Directive (2001/42/EC) also requires that all land-use plans legally comply with the Strategic Environmental Assessment Directive, including the preparation of a Strategic Environmental Assessment Screening or a Strategic Environmental Assessment Screening or a Strategic Environmental Assessment Screening or a Strategic Environmental Assessment Report, as appropriate.

-Assessment Screening and the Strategic Environmental Assessment Screening are available separately as supporting documents to this Plan.
+The Strategic Environmental Assessment Directive (2001/42/EC) also requires that all land-use plans legally comply with the Strategic Environmental Assessment Directive, including the preparation of a Strategic Environmental Assessment Screening or a Strategic Environmental Assessment Report, as appropriate.
+Further details regarding the Appropriate Assessment Screening and the Strategic Environmental Assessment Screening are available separately as supporting documents to this Plan.
 Headford has no European designated sites within the Plan area but has a number in close proximity to it, with Lough Corrib located approximately 5km downstream of the village.